KxSystems/docs-v1/docs/ref/dotq.md

 Functions defined in `q.k` are loaded as part of the "bootstrap" of q.
 (They are of course written in k.)
-Some are exposed in the root namespace as the q language.
+Some are exposed in the default namespace as the q language.
 Others are documented here as utility functions in the `.Q` namespace.

 !!! warning "Reserved"
     The `.Q` namespace is reserved for use by Kx, as are all single-letter namespaces.